egoel5/Notes_App/README.md

 # Notes App

-This application can allow users to create, save, and update notes.
-This allows people to be more organized and get tasks done more efficiently in their daily life.
+This application can allow users to create, save, update notes, log in, sign up, and access their profile to log out.
+This allows users to log in to a Firebase Authentication system in order to access notes that are stored in a Firebase Realtime Database. this project ensures that users can efficiently store notes in order to go about their life in a more organized manner.

 ## Functionality